What is on the packing list?

 - Baseball hat or sun hat

-- Inline Skates- We'll be inline skating at the World Cup camps this year.
+- We'll be inline skating at camp this summer.
 If you have skates and pads, please bring them.
 If not, don't worry.
 We'll have some on-hand courtesy of Rollerblade.

 - Backpack